What are cranial neuropathies?

 The cranial nerves are those that arise directly from your brain or brainstem and often affect areas like the face and eyes.
 Some of the different types of cranial neuropathies include:

 - Bell's palsy.
-This condition occurs when the facial nerve (also known as the seventh cranial nerve) is affected.
+This condition occurs when the facial nerve (seventh cranial nerve) is affected.

 - Microvascular cranial nerve palsy.
 This condition affects the nerves in the eye.
-It is most common in people who are diabetic and in those who have high blood pressure.
+It is most common in people who have diabetes and in those who have high blood pressure.

 - Third nerve palsy.
-This condition affects the third cranial nerve, which helps to manage a muscle that controls eye movement.
+This condition affects the third cranial nerve.
+This nerve helps manage a muscle that controls eye movement.

 - Sixth nerve palsy.
-Also called cranial nerve VI palsy, this affects the sixth cranial nerve, which also helps control eye movement.
+This is also called cranial nerve VI or abducens palsy.
+It affects the sixth cranial nerve, which also helps control eye movement.

 If several different cranial nerves are affected, it is called multiple cranial neuropathies (MCN).